codinsonn/codinsonn.dev/README.md

 Aetherspace is an opinionated framework that fills in the gaps of working and building with the GREEN stack:

-- How should I handle responsive design?
+- How should we handle responsive design?
-- How do I avoid web layout shift when react-native styling does not support media queries or classnames?
+- How do we avoid web layout shift when react-native styling does not support media queries or classnames?
-- How can I expose / read public env vars across multiple platforms?
+- How can we expose / read public env vars across multiple platforms?
-- How do I take advantage of optimisations like `next/image` on web when that's not available in React-Native?
+- How do we take advantage of optimisations like `next/image` on web when that's not available in React-Native?
 - What's the best way to style and animate my UI elements for both web and mobile?

 Just to name a few.